angeleah/cosby/README.md

 Cosby
 =====
-A spin off of [Webrickroll](https://github.com/angeleah/webrickroll), a Rails Engine packaged as a gem that will highjack every request and redirect to the Cosby Simpson's video.
+A spin off of [Webrickroll](https://github.com/angeleah/webrickroll), a Rails Engine packaged as a gem that will highjack every request and redirect to the Cosby Rap video.
 This gem is server independent.
 Enjoy.

 GETTING STARTED
 ---------------